-This program emphasizes proficiency in traditional and contemporary culinary techniques, basic baking and pastry skills, service skills, and beverage management.
-Students will learn the interpersonal skills needed for success in the foodservice industry.
-Additionally, students will acquire a series of general education skills that are common to most college programs.
+The mission of the School of Culinary Arts program is to prepare students to become leaders in the food world by providing the world's best professional culinary education.
+The program emphasizes proficiency in traditional and contemporary culinary techniques, basic baking and pastry competencies, and food and beverage service methods.
+Students will learn the interpersonal skills and management principles needed for success in the foodservice industry.
+Additionally, students will acquire a series of general education skills at the core of most college programs, including critical thinking, information literacy, problem solving techniques, quantitative literacy, and the foundations for lifelong learning.

-- Students will demonstrate skill in culinary methods and techniques, culinary knowledge, nutrition, product knowledge, and food handling and organization. - Students will practice sanitation and safety skills and will demonstrate strong teamwork, oral communication, and professionalism. - Students will apply basic management principles and practice service techniques and use of service equipment.
+- Students will demonstrate skill in culinary methods and techniques, including culinary knowledge, and organization (mise en place\). - Students will apply scientific knowledge and principles of nutrition, product knowledge, ingredient functionality, sanitation, and food safety. - Students will demonstrate strong teamwork and collaboration skills while exemplifying professionalism and leadership. - Students will apply basic management principles and practice service techniques and use of service equipment.